toddaustin07/rpi-st-device/python/PyREADME.md

 python3 -m pip3 install -r requirements.txt
 ```
 ## Step 3: Get core SDK library file: libiotcore.a
-Either use the pre-built one supplied in this directory, or one you've built yourself
+Either use the pre-built one supplied in this package python directory, or one you've built yourself from ~/st-device-sdk-c/output

 ## Step 4: Create Python library for core SDK
 ```